-Primary reports should contain items, A, B, C (or D), M, Q, R, S, T, U, X of the standard reporting format; details for R should be as follows:

-- R 1 Correct technical name or names of goods. - 2 UN number or numbers. - 3 IMO hazard class or classes. - 4 Names of manufacturers of goods when known, or consignee or consignor. - 5 Types of packages including identification marks or whether in portable tank or tank vehicle or packed in vehicle, freight container or other transport unit. - 6 An estimate of the quantity and likely condition of the goods.

-- 7 Whether lost goods floated or sank.

-- 8 Whether loss is continuing.

-- 9 Cause of loss.

-If the condition of the ship is such that there is danger of further loss of packaged dangerous goods into the sea, items P and Q of the standard reporting format should be reported; details for P should be as follows:

-- P 1 Correct technical name or names of goods. - 2 UN number or numbers. - 3 IMO hazard class or classes. - 4 Names of manufacturers of goods when known, or consignee or consignor. - 5 Types of packages including identification marks or whether in portable tank or tank vehicle or packed in vehicle, freight container or other transport unit. - 6 An estimate of the quantity and likely condition of the goods.

-Particulars not immediately available should be inserted in a supplementary message or messages.
+- 3.1.1 Primary reports should contain items, A, B, C (or D), M, Q, R, S, T, U, X of the standard reporting format; details for R should be as follows: - R 1 Correct technical name or names of goods. - 2 UN number or numbers. - 3 IMO hazard class or classes. - 4 Names of manufacturers of goods when known, or consignee or consignor. - 5 Types of packages including identification marks.
+Specify whether portable tank or tank vehicle, or whether vehicle or freight container or other cargo transport unit containing packages.
+Include official registration marks and numbers assigned to the unit. - 6 An estimate of the quantity and likely condition of the goods. - 7 Whether lost goods floated or sank. - 8 Whether loss is continuing. - 9 Cause of loss. - 3.1.2 If the condition of the ship is such that there is danger of further loss of packaged dangerous goods into the sea, items P and Q of the standard reporting format should be reported; details for P should be as follows: - P 1 Correct technical name or names of goods. - 2 UN number or numbers. - 3 IMO hazard class or classes. - 4 Names of manufacturers of goods when known, or consignee or consignor. - 5 Types of packages including identification marks.
+Specify whether portable tank or tank vehicle, or whether vehicle or freight container or other cargo transport unit containing packages.
+Include official registration marks and numbers assigned to the unit. - 6 An estimate of the quantity and likely condition of the goods. - 3.1.3 Particulars not immediately available should be inserted in a supplementary message or messages.

-Note: The detailed reporting requirements in section 3 of the appendix are based on MSC/Circ.360 for dangerous goods reports and resolution MEPC.22(22) for harmful substances reports and marine pollutant reports.